-The second of eight documents of the ecclesiastical magis-terium with which we are concerned in this section is the famous Bull Unam sanctam, issued by Pope Boniface VIII on November 18, 1302.
+The second of eight documents of the ecclesiastical magisterium with which we are concerned in this section is the famous Bull Unam sanctam, issued by Pope Boniface VIII on November 18, 1302.
 The opening and the closing passages of this pontifical pronouncement contain highly important statements of the dogma.

-The opening section of the Unam sanclam states the dogma itself and gives insights into it not available in any previous declaration of the teaching Church.
+The opening section of the Unam sanctam states the dogma itself and gives insights into it not available in any previous declaration of the teaching Church.

 We are bound by the obligation of faith to believe and to hold the one, holy, Catholic, and apostolic Church, and we firmly believe and sincerely profess this [Church] outside of which there is neither salvation nor the remission of sins (extra quam nec salus est, nec remissio peccatorum).
 Thus, the spouse in the Canticle proclaims: "One is my dove: my perfect one is but one.
 She is the only one of her mother, the chosen of her that bore her."
 This signifies (repraesentat) the one Mystical Body, of which Christ is the Head, and God [is the Head] of Christ.
 In this [dove and perfect one] there is "one Lord, one faith, one baptism."
 Certainly there was one ark of Noe at the time of the deluge, and it prefigured the one Church.
 The ark, which was finished in one cubit, has one ruler and commander, namely Noe.
 We read that all things that subsisted on the earth and which were outside of the ark were destroyed.
 And we venerate this [Church] as the only one, since the Lord says in the Prophet: "Deliver, O God, my soul from the sword: my only one from the hand of the dog."
-The Lord prayed for the Soulthat is, for Himself tlie Head-and at the same time for the body.
+The Lord prayed for the Soulthat is, for Himself the Head-and at the same time for the body.
 He called the only Church a body because of the unity of faith, the unity of the sacraments, and the unity of charity of the Church, the Spouse.
 This [Church] is the Lord's seamless robe which was not cut, but for which lots were cast.
-Therefore there is one body, one Head, of the only Church, not two heads like a monster; Christ and Peter, the Vicar of Christ, and Peter's successor, since the Lord said to Peter himself: "Feed my sheep."
-He says "my" [sheep] universally, and not "these" or "those" in particular, and thus it is understood that He entrusted all [His sheep] to him.
-If, therelore, the Greeks or others say that they have not been entrusted to Peter and to his successors, they necessarily admit that they are not of the sheep of Christ, since the Lord says, in John, that, there is one fold and one shepherd.
+Therefore there is one body, one Head, of the only Church, not two heads like a monster; Christ and Peter, the Vicar of Christ, and Peter'ssuccessor, since the Lord said to Peter himself; "Feed my sheep."
+He says "my" [sheep] universally, and not "these" or "those in particular, and thus it is understood that He entrusted all [His sheep] to him.
+If, thereThe first section of the Unam sanctam contains the state-isone fold and one sheple of the Unam sanctam contains the state-isone fold and one sheple of the tire tremendously valuable explanation, the circumstant of the sheep of their say that they have not been entristed to this the circumstant in the same and the continuous says in John, that there is sheep of this since the Lord says in John, that there could not of the sheep of this since the Lord says in John, that there could not sheep of this since the Lord says in John, that there could not should not be sheep of the could not show the sheep of the could not say should not the sheep of the could not should not should is taken off a sinking ship and brought to another vessel in seaworthy condition, and thence to his home ashore.
+Considered objectively, salvation is the benefit received by the man who is saved.